- What is newLISP and what can I do with it?

 8. Can newLISP pass data objects by reference?All built-in functions pass lists and strings by reference in and out.
 To pass by reference into user-defined functions, lists and strings can be wrapped into namespaces.
 Read more about this topic here Passing data by reference.
 Since 10.2, FOOP passes the target object by reference too.

 9. How does variable scoping work in newLISP?newLISP is dynamically scoped inside lexically separated contexts or namespaces.
 Namespaces have very little overhead and millions of them can exist.
-Contexts in newLISP allow lexical closure over more than one lambda function and data objects.
-This allows writing functions with memory, software modules and objects.
+Contexts in newLISP allow lexical enclosure of more than one lambda function and data object.
+Contexts can be used to write lexically scoped functions with memory, software modules and objects.
+This avoids the pitfalls of dynamic scoping and helps structuring bigger programs.

 11. Can I use newLISP for distributed computing tasks?Some of today's larger applications run distributed across multiple computers, dividing their complex tasks between multiple nodes on a network. newLISP can be run as a server for evaluating commands sent by other newLISP clients connected to it.
 A net-eval directive encapsulates all network handling required to communicate with other computers on the network, distribute code and computing tasks, and collect results in a blocking or event-driven fashion. newLISP can also act as a web server handling HTTP requests including CGI.